– First published February 9, 2015 –

 Gordon Duff is a Marine combat veteran of the Vietnam War who has worked on veterans and POW issues for decades and consulted with governments challenged by security issues; and is a senior editor and chairman of the board of Veterans Today; especially for the online magazine “New Eastern Outlook”.

-Posted by Gordon Duff, Senior Editor on February 10, 2015, With 4749 Reads Filed under World.
+Posted by Gordon Duff, Senior Editor on February 10, 2015, With 4755 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.